shaltaev/vue-what-screen/README.md

   - [x] Breakpoints
   - [x] Presets for Breakpoints
   - [x] TypeScript support (since 0.1.8) [more about](#typescript-support)
-- IN 0.2
-  - [ ] easy subscription on $screen.state for Vue-component
+  - [x] subscription on $screen.state for Vue-component look /examples/subscription/src/components/App

 ### Example from init to done